 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.

-Colourful flowers brighten up the greys around every corner in Bangkok, but it’s not just because they look nice.
-Flowers play a pivotal role in an ancient Thai tradition of making offerings to spirits and sacred statues.
-Bangkok’s biggest flower market, Pak Khlong Talad, is at the centre of this tradition -- and it’s a fun place to soak up the colours.
+Blossoms brighten up the greys around every corner in Bangkok, but it’s not just because they look good.
+Flowers play an important role in the Thai tradition of honouring spirits, the Buddha, Hindu gods and the memory of ancestors.
+Thailand’s largest cut flower market, Pak Khlong Talad, is at the centre of this tradition — and it’s a fun place to soak up the colours.

-Crafting phuang malai garlands is an age-old Thai art that entails patiently threading a needle through tiny jasmine buds and other small flowers repeatedly until something worthy of being offered to a god has been created.
-Especially throughout daylight hours at Pak Khlong Talad, skilled artisans create phuang malai for all to see.
-An especially intricate garland can take several hours to create.
-If going in the evening you’re sure to catch glimpses of some of the most ornate flower garlands in the country.
+Phuang malai is an ancient Thai art that entails tediously threading a needle through tiny buds repeatedly until something worthy of being offered to a god has been created.
+Pak Khlong Talad’s skilled artisans create the garlands for all to see, making it one of the best places on earth to glimpse this intriguing form of flower arrangement in action.